 As you can see the Tunnel is quicker going as it’s all freeway, but the distance ensures the meter clocks up considerably!
 This “trick” is very common, and another reason we have a clear conscience when hopping in Our Uber.

 There are also lots of shuttle services available which will get you straight to your hotel for a very cheap fare.
 Expect around $10-15 one way or $15-20 round trip.
 Now depending on how many are in your party or what hotel you are going to, that’s not actually that cheap.
 A taxi could be less, and an Uber probably will be regardless.
 So do your maths first!
 4 people in Taxi might cost you $25 each way but even a return on a shuttle will be nearly $60

 Our normal reservations on Shuttles taking a long time and making many stops don’t really apply in Vegas as we are quite happy visiting all the different hotels along the Strip.
 As long as we are on the Strip we are happy!
 And even the longest shuttle rides are pretty quick!

 You know, why not.
 You’re in Vegas!
-We are not ostentatious people and really couldn’t imagine getting a limo in most place but in Vegas, We think you can easily get away with it!
+We are not ostentatious people and really couldn’t imagine getting a limo in most places but in Vegas, We think you can easily get away with it!
 And let’s be honest no one will bat an eyelid, but you will feel like a boss!
-Especially if it’s a special or important trip It’s well worth the money to be greeted at arrivals by your very own driver who will take you straight to your Hotel lobby.
+Especially if it’s a special or important trip It’s well worth the money to be greeted at arrivals by your very own driver who will take you straight to your hotel lobby.
 It’s the perfect way to start your Vegas trip!

-Prices are around $70 for a round trip in a Luxury Sedan or $129 for a Stretch (6seats)
+Prices are around $85 for a round trip in a Luxury Sedan or $140 for a Stretch (6seats)